aritra1804/mixed-ability-collab/hand_tracking/README.md

   <img src="images/azure_kinect.png" alt="Alt Text" width="500">
 </p>

+- The position of the top two corners of the monitor plane in 3D space was manually measured using a measuring tape, which can introduce challenges in calculating intersection points accurately.
+For improved precision, I recommend exploring alternative measuring instruments.

 Please consider these factors and adjust the code accordingly to achieve optimal accuracy in determining the intersection points.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>